 FP PS 5.01

-Individuals have the option to be counseled and fully-informed about all possible options for the pregnancy.
+Individuals have the option to be counseled and informed about all possible options for their pregnancy.

-Interpretation: Possible options for the pregnancy include parenting, planning for adoption or other transfer of custody, and termination.
+Interpretation: Possible options for the pregnancy include parenting, planning for adoption or kinship care, and termination.
 When an organization offers only Birth Options Counseling, and thus does not provide counseling and information related to termination, the organization should:

-disclose this fact to service recipients, as referenced in PS 3.01 and PS 3.02; and
+disclose this fact to the public and persons served, as referenced in PS 3.01 and PS 3.02; and

-be prepared to demonstrate that it carefully considered its mission, capacity, resources, influence on the individual’s decision making, and community’s needs when it decided not to provide counseling on all alternatives for pregnancy resolution.
+be prepared to demonstrate that: (a) it is legally prohibited from providing counseling on termination; or (b) it carefully considered its mission, capacity, resources, influence on individuals’ decision making, and community’s needs when it decided not to provide counseling on termination.

-When this is the case practice could include providing individuals with a comprehensive list of other community providers that offer pregnancy counseling, support, and education services.
+When an organization is legally permitted to offer counseling on termination but chooses not to do so, practice could include providing individuals with a comprehensive list of other community providers that offer pregnancy counseling, support, and education services.

-FP PS 5.02
+PS 5.02

-Counseling is nondirective and nonjudgmental, and helps individuals make the best decisions for their particular circumstances.
+The organization empowers individuals to make the best decisions for their particular circumstances by:

+providing accurate information;

+ensuring counseling is nondirective and nonjudgmental;

+allowing individuals to examine their thoughts, feelings, and beliefs about their pregnancy and their options;

+helping individuals explore the pros and cons of different options; and

+enabling individuals to envision how different options might impact their life in the short- and long-term.

-Interpretation: Although organizations that offer only Birth Options Counseling will not provide counseling on termination, they should still provide nondirective and nonjudgmental counseling regarding parenting and adoption or other transfer of custody.
+Interpretation: Although organizations that offer only Birth Options Counseling will not provide counseling on termination, they should still implement all elements of the standard when they provide counseling regarding parenting, adoption, and kinship care.

+Examples: Information and counseling regarding parenting can include attention to: (1) the responsibilities of parenthood, and whether the individual is ready and able to care for the child; (2) costs associated with raising a child; (3) relationship status, and the role that the birth father would play; (4) how parenting the child would impact goals and plans for the future; and (5) possible sources of support and assistance, including whether family or friends would be willing to help.

+Information and counseling regarding adoption and kinship care can include attention to: (1) types of adoption services and the rights and choices individuals have, including the range of openness in adoption; (2) types of kinship care, and the legal and financial ramifications of different arrangements; (3) financial assistance that may be available; and (4) the lifelong implications of adoption, and the possibility of experiencing grief and loss.

+Information and counseling regarding termination can include attention to: (1) types of termination services available, and timeframes for accessing them; (2) costs of available termination services; (3) financial assistance that may be available; (4) legal issues for minors (such as parental notification, parental consent, and judicial bypass), if applicable; and (5) the finality of the decision and the possible emotional impact, including feelings of grief and loss.

 FP PS 5.03

-When family members or significant others, including the birth father, are involved in counseling services:
+When family members, significant others and/or the birth father are involved in counseling services:

 all parties have opportunities to explore their individual feelings and needs; and